kitnil/awesome/README.md

 - [awesome-sites](https://github.com/Gherciu/awesome-sites) - 📑😻 A list of useful and awesome sites
 - [awesome-devops-br](https://github.com/devops-br/awesome-devops-br) - Lista de recursos (links, livros, Q&A) discutidos no canal do Telegram Devops-BR (https://t.me/devopsbr)
 - [generated-awesomeness](https://github.com/orsinium-labs/generated-awesomeness) - List of autogenerated awesome lists.
-- [Free-Computer-Science-University](https://github.com/iteachmachines/Free-Computer-Science-University) - So after watching all the resources i thaught to put all the important technical courses in one place.And help those people who wants to learn computer science.All the courses are free here.
+- [Free-Computer-Science-University](https://github.com/iteachmachines/Free-Computer-Science-University) - So after watching all the resources i thought to put all the important technical courses in one place.And help those people who wants to learn computer science.All the courses are free here.
 - [awesome-hacking-lists](https://github.com/udpsec/awesome-hacking-lists) - Project transferred to: https://github.com/taielab/awesome-hacking-lists
 - [awesome-recommender-systems](https://github.com/gaolinjie/awesome-recommender-systems) - A curated list of awesome resources about Recommender Systems.
 - [awesome-itcss](https://github.com/ahmadajmi/awesome-itcss) - 🤗  🎉  A curated list of awesome ITCSS articles, videos, and code examples